PhilT/fsharp-reference/matter-game/content/about.md

 ---
 title: About
 description: My name is Phil A Thompson.
 I live in a van, somewhere in Europe with my lovely girlfriend, Claudi.
-created: 2018-11-09
-updated: 2019-11-03
 ---

-I love coding, snowboarding, reading, running, our dog (Colin), our cat (Choco), making things, learning, gaming, music, sci-fi movies.
+I love coding, snowboarding, reading, running, our dog (Colin), making things, learning, gaming, music, sci-fi movies.

 ## What I do